Choosing a cutting board for your Japanese knife

 Paulownia is another intriguing option.
 Some established Japanese sellers recommend it and your writer plans to buy one.
 Paulownia is exotically light, consistent in grain, and moisture repellent/quick-drying, so it certainly has its merits.
 Some trees are said to have a high silica content which tends to blunt knives, which is a worry.
 Even so, we can’t help but think this balsa-light hardwood with consistent grain is ideal for elderly users still cooking for themselves regardless of the knife they use.
 The handling benefits outweigh any other considerations when you’re eighty years old and everything is heavy.
 But we digress.

-At home we use a ginnan (ginkgo) board.
+At home we use an icho (ginkgo) board.
 Not as durable as huon – it will lose more material over time - but blade-friendly, which we like.

 End-grain checkerboard – who knows?